 Because our guard is down when we are reading our emails, we tend to be more receptive as consumers.
 As a result, email marketing is an intimate medium of communication.
 We as businesses, we should be more natural and warmer in our writing and tone in our newsletters and emails.

 In the end, providing value is essential.
 Creating a definite benefit as to why your target audience needs to subscribe and delivering value in every email marketing campaign will build your email list.
-More importantly, will help with create customer loyality.
+More importantly, taking all these steps will help with creating customer loyalty.